Deploy Session Recording resources to a cloud subscription (preview)

 4. Enter a site name and description, select a host connection that connects to your Azure subscription, and specify a region.

-• Azure Government regions are not supported.
+• Azure Government regions aren’t supported.

 6. (Optional) To get recommendations for VM and storage configurations, provide information about your recording needs.